timelystream/timelystream.com/docs/get-started/binaries.md

 ---
-title: Get started with QuestDB from the binaries
+title: Get started with Blazar from the binaries
 sidebar_label: Binaries
 description:
-  How to install and launch QuestDB from the binaries which are available on the Get QuestDB page.
+  How to install and launch Blazar from the binaries which are available on the Get Blazar page.
 ---

 import CodeBlock from "@theme/CodeBlock" import InterpolateReleaseData from "../../src/components/InterpolateReleaseData"

-This page describes how to install and use QuestDB via binaries.
-QuestDB comes with a script `questdb.sh` for Linux/FreeBSD and an executable `questdb.exe` for Windows.
+This page describes how to install and use Blazar via binaries.
+Blazar comes with a script `questdb.sh` for Linux/FreeBSD and an executable `questdb.exe` for Windows.
 If you are looking for macOS, please check our [Homebrew](/docs/get-started/homebrew) section.

 ## Download

-You can find the latest binaries on the [Get QuestDB](/get-questdb) page.
+You can find the latest binaries on the [Get Blazar](/get-questdb) page.
 The release notes are on our [GitHub release]({@githubUrl@}/releases) page.

 ## Prerequisites